TobikoData/sqlmesh/docs/concepts/models/model_kinds.md

 ## INCREMENTAL_BY_UNIQUE_KEY

 This kind signifies that a model should be computed incrementally based on a unique key.
-If a key is missing in the model's table, the new row is inserted, otherwise the existing row associated with this key is updated with the new one.
-This kind is a good fit for datasets which have the following traits:
+If a key is missing in the model's table, the new row is inserted; otherwise the existing row associated with this key is updated with the new one.
+This kind is a good fit for datasets that have the following traits:

 * Each record has a key associated with it.
 * There should be at most one record associated with each unique key.
-* It's appropriate to upsert records, meaning existing records can be overridden by newly arrived ones when their keys match.
+* It is appropriate to upsert records, meaning existing records can be overridden by new arrivals when their keys match.

-[SCD](https://en.wikipedia.org/wiki/Slowly_changing_dimension) (Slowly Changing Dimensions) is one example that fits this description well.
+[Slowly Changing Dimensions](https://en.wikipedia.org/wiki/Slowly_changing_dimension) (SCD) is one example that fits this description well.

-The name of the unique key column must be provided as part of the model definition as in the following example:
+The name of the unique key column must be provided as part of the model definition, as in the following example:
 ```sql linenums="1"
 MODEL (
   name db.employees,